drBenway/pixi-vn-wiki/start/canvas.md

 PixiJS is a powerful tool for creating games and interactive experiences.
 It is fast, flexible, and easy to use.
 You can learn more about PixiJS on the [PixiJS website](https://www.pixijs.com/).

-It is perfect for creating visual novels because it allows you to easily add images, text, and animations to the canvas.

 ## Differences between Pixi’VN and PixiJS

 Use `PixiJS Canvas` in Pixi’VN is very similar to use PixiJS in a normal project.
 The only differences are as follows: